Stacy-Martin/Team-Profile-Generator/README.md

 * [Preview](#preview)

 ## Installation
-Some dependencies are necessary, execute the following command for proper functioning:
+To install necessary dependencies, run the following command:
 ~~~
 npm i
+install jest
+install inquirer
 ~~~

 ## Usage
-First open the applications directory in the terminal, run nmp install, and then begin inputting user data by entering  ` node . `.
-After all user prompts are complete, the README file will be created in the same folder.
+First open the applications directory in the terminal and install the necessary dependencies.
+Then begin inputting user data by entering  ` node . `.
+After all employee prompts are complete, the HTML file will be generated.

 ## License
 This project is licensed under the [License: Unlicense](http://unlicense.org/) license.